openenclave/openenclave/docs/GettingStartedDocs/GettingStarted.Windows.md

    (e.g. C:\openenclave\CMakeLists.txt)
 3. The CMake menu option should appear when it detects that a valid CMake project is loaded.
 VS2017 will then recursively walk the repo directory structure and generate a cache for the project to display Intellisense.
+This may take several minutes the first time.
 4. Open Enclave is only supported for 64-bit.
 By default the `x64-Debug` configuration is selected.
 5. Once cache generation is complete, you can build the project via the CMake >